IncredibleProgress/sweetheart.py/README.md

 # Sweetheart **0.1.2**
-*innovative foundations for rugged enterprise-grade solutions*
+*innovative foundations for rugged and enterprise-grade solutions*

 ## A supercharged heart for the non-expert hands